usma-eecs/gadget/README.md

 @import url("https://usma-eecs.github.io/gadget/canvas/gadget.css");
 ```

+You will also need to copy the `templates` folder in this repo to your *Course Files* directory in Canvas.
+If you cloned the course from an old Gadget-enabled course, then it should already be there. **Note**: It is important that the folder is names `templates`.

 ## Gadget serialization

 Gadgets are serialized as an HTML `<div>` with the `gadget` class.
 Each file in the editor is saved in a `<pre>`.
 Here's an example: